TBfighters/tbfightersdotorg/README.md

 ## License
 All code and text content is under the MIT license.
 All media content is either in the public domain or [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) or another compatible license.
+Please check the individual image sources for more details.